Kent County Football Association: History

 Captain Rigden resigned the secretaryship in September 1926; the position was advertised at a salary of £250 and in due course Stanley Brown was elected to the post.
 Shortly afterwards the association relocated their offices within Chatham to Military Road.
 In 1932 the association added a further cup with the introduction of the Group B Junior Cup, with the existing Junior Cup designated as Group A; the new competition was to allow for the differing playing strengths and achievements of the clubs at Junior level with strict rules in place to allocate and keep separate the clubs and players of each group.
 The concept was extended further the following year with a Group C Junior Cup added.
 In 1935 in response to an FA initiative the KCFA put into operation a coaching scheme for boys in the county's secondary schools.
-At the association's annual meeting of 1935 secretary Stanley Brown reported there were 1,410 affiliations comprising 96 leagues and competitions, 761 clubs and 553 referees.
+At the association's annual meeting of 1935 secretary Brown reported there were 1,410 affiliations comprising 96 leagues and competitions, 761 clubs and 553 referees.
 Following the outbreak of World War II the KCFA announced in September 1939 that limited football would continue, mainly where possible for junior and minor status matches, with the Kent League suspended (albeit a regional wartime league was played in the 1939–1940 season).

 In early 1942 the KCFA re-opened its offices and restarted the Kent Senior Cup competition and the Kent League was revived in 1944.
 The association decided in 1947 to purchase a freehold property in Chatham to establish a permanent headquarters and subsequently 69 Maidstone Road, Chatham was acquired.
 At the KCFA general meeting in 1951 secretary Brown reported that membership figures had reached record highs of 112 leagues and competitions, 981 clubs and 708 referees.
 The following year a further KCFA cup competition, the Intermediate Cup, for reserve sides of senior status clubs was announced.

 In December 1958, sixty-five years since its formation by the association and fifty years since it had returned to control by the KCFA, it was decided to disband the Kent League as many of the member clubs had resigned in order to defect to the Southern League.
 There followed several seasons of stagnation in affiliations until the early 1960s when a surge occurred owing to a directive from the FA that clubs playing on Sundays must be affiliated to a registered organisation; in 1966 it was reported the membership comprised 165 leagues and competitions and more than one thousand clubs.
-During 1964 Stanley Brown announced that after thirty-eight years as secretary he was to retire.
+During 1964 secretary Brown announced that after thirty-eight years in post he was to retire.
 He was replaced by Richard Speake, an appointment for the first occasion of a county outsider.